Concepts and Packages

 cv_bridge

-(robot state)
+(robot state)dynamic_reconfigure

-(runtime parameter tuning)
+(runtime parameter tuning)catkin

-(build system)
+(build system)roslaunch

-(core utilities)
+(core utilities)urdf_tutorial

 (learning and demos)